 That big hairy beast with the scary horns you see on the farm is our Scottish

-Fiona is a hardy animal with a thick, shaggy double coat protecting her from harsh winter cold.
-That thick coat means that she needs only the three sided barn she calls home here at the farm.
+Chloe is a hardy animal with a thick, shaggy double coat protecting her from harsh winter cold.
+That thick coat means that she needs only the three sided shed she calls home here at the farm.
 In late spring, she sheds her coat, much as a dog does to get itself ready for the warm weather.

-Fiona has a big appetite; she eats a lot of hay, pasture grass and, as all of us should, lots of fruits and vegetables.
-Fiona weighs about 1,700 pounds.
+Chloe has a big appetite; she eats a lot of hay, pasture grass and, as all of us should, lots of fruits and vegetables.
+Chloe weighs about 1,500 pounds.
 Despite her appearance, she is quite mellow and likes to be brushed.
 She is not entirely tame but despite her long horns, is a good pet.

 More information about Scottish Highland cattle can be found at the American Livestock Breeds Conservancy web site.